0xcf/decal-web/index.md

 [Announcements](announcements.md){: .btn .btn-outline .fs-3 }
 {% endif %}

+## Communication
+Official course communications will primarily be sent via email and mirrored on the front page of the course website.

+There are several ways you can get in contact with course facilitators:
+1. Send a message on the course Piazza. (best for conceptual/debugging/content help)
+2. Send a message to #decal-general (or as a private message to a facilitator) either on [Slack](https://ocf.io/slack) or [Discord](https://ocf.io/discord). (best for realtime communications)
+3. Send an email to [decal@ocf.berkeley.edu](mailto:decal@ocf.berkeley.edu). (best for prospective students and matters that need to go on official record)

+See the [about page](/about) for more information.

 ## Weekly Schedule
 {% for schedule in site.schedules %}
 {{ schedule }}